NadirFasola/nadirfasola.github.io/_courses/calculus/integrationByParts.md

 \int_{a}^b F(x)g^\prime(x)\operatorname dx.
 $$

-If you've made a smart choice in [1.](#item1), this integral should be easier to compute than the one you started with.
+If you made a smart choice in [1.](#item1), this integral should be easier to compute than the original one.
 " %}
 {% include li.html id="item4" content="
 Subtract the results you got from [2.](#item2) and [3.](#item3) to get the integral you started with.
 " %}
 </ol>

-Now, you will have noticed that I said to choose as $$f$$ the function that is easiest to integrate, and for $$g$$ the one that is easiest differentiated.
+You will have noticed that I said to choose the function that is easiest to integrate for $$f$$ and the one that is easiest to differentiate for $$g$$.
 What does that mean in practice?
-In truth, this is one of those things for which only experience will tell you which choice is the smart one, but we still have one last mnemonic trick that might be of help, some sort of guideline in choosing.
+In truth, only experience will tell you which choice is the smart one, but we still have one last mnemonic trick that might help with choosing, a sort of guideline.

 {% assign tip_content = "
-A common strategy is to choose $$g$$ and $$f$$ according to the order of preference specified by LIATE acronym
+A common strategy is to choose $$g$$ and $$f$$ according to the order of preference specified by the LIATE acronym
 \\[
 g \longrightarrow \text{L. I. A. T. E.} \longleftarrow f
 \\]
-where initials stand for
+where the initials stand for
 - **L**ogarithimic functions
 - **I**nverse trigonometric functions
 - **A**lgebraic functions